-ISIS is never going to win this “war” they think they are fighting.
+ISIS is never going to win their “war” against the west.
 Here is a hilarious recruitment video that tries to show ISIS performing Navy SEAL type tactics.
 However, their attempt at becoming Navy SEALs falls short.

 It seems that these ISIS “Navy SEALs” skipped BUD/S Training and just assumed that sneaking up on their enemy under the water is all it takes.